alpqr/qtquickpath/README.md

-Qt experiments for GL_NV_path_rendering.
+Qt experiments for GL_NV_path_rendering, targeting both desktop OpenGL and ES 3.

 Nothing much to see here yet.

-NB the long-term goal here is to do things in an ES 3.1 compatible manner, i.e. no fixed function pipeline.